-- a) an abstract; - b) a brief review and discussion of the work already completed including a portfolio of research work accomplished and/or published; - c) a detailed plan of the intended further work, including details of the original, significant and independent contribution to knowledge which is likely to emerge; - d) an up-to-date list of references and/or bibliography.
+- a) an abstract; - b) a brief (6,000 word maximum) review and discussion of the work already completed, including a portfolio of research work accomplished and/or published; - a detailed plan of the intended further work, including details of the original, significant and independent contribution to knowledge which is likely to emerge; - d) an up-to-date list of references and/orbibliography.

 The Director of Studies has a responsibility to encourage the student to prepare in good time for the application to transfer, and make clear to the student what is required and on what basis the application will be evaluated.
-Should any aspect of the transfer process remain unclear to the student, s/he should seek further clarification from whatever sources are available (e.g. the supervisors, Research Degrees Tutor, or the Key Contact).
+Should any aspect of the transfer process remain unclear to the student, they should seek further clarification from whatever sources are available (e.g. the supervisors, Research Degrees Tutor, or the Key Contact).

-9.1 Procedure
+8.1 Procedure

-- The Supervisory Team decides that a student is ready to transfer (this should be within the published transfer 'window' of 12-18 months for full-time students and 24-36 months for part-time students.
-(See Section 7 if a student is not ready within this period to transfer.) - The student produces the Transfer Report. - The Supervisory Team writes a report of student's progress on the Transfer Form (RDSC3) and sends this to the other members of the Panel. - The Director of Studies convenes a Panel for the Transfer Viva, which will include the Referee and Research Degrees Tutor, and arranges the date and for circulation of the student's Transfer Report to the Panel. - For practice-based projects, the Panel will require evidence of the practice as well as written work and can therefore ask for a presentation if it is thought necessary. - The Transfer Panel will assess the student's work against all the criteria listed in Section 9.2 below.
+- The Supervisory Team decides that a student is ready to transfer (this should be within the published transfer 'window' of 12-18 months for full-time students and 24-36 months for part-time students. - The student produces the TransferReport. - The Supervisory Team writes a report of student's progress on the Transfer Form (RDSC3) and sends this to the other members of the Panel. - The Director of Studies convenes a Panel for the Transfer Viva, which will include the Referee and Research Degrees Tutor, and arranges the date and for circulation of the student's Transfer Report to the Panel. - For practice-based projects, the Panel will require evidence of the practice as well as written work and can therefore ask for a presentation if it is thought necessary. - The Transfer Panel will assess the student's work against all the criteria listed in Section 8.2 below.
 At the end of the Transfer Viva the Panel will decide whether the student has reached a quality threshold to be allowed to progress to PhD, provide feedback to the student and records the outcomes on the RDSC3 form.
-If major issues are identified, the student will be asked to re-apply for transfer within the maximum 'window' deadline. - The Research Degrees Board makes the final decision on transfer based on the Panel's recommendations. - For practice-based projects where the examiners assess the practice as part of the final submission the team should confirm on the RDSC3 form the nature of the practice-based element and the timing of the assessment for the exam arrangements.
+If major issues are identified, the student will be asked to re-apply for transfer within the maximum 'window' deadline. - The Research Degrees Board makes the final decision on transfer based on the Panel's recommendations. - For practice-based projects where the examiners assess the practice as part of the final submission the team should confirm on the RDSC3 form the nature of the practice-based element and the timing of the assessment for the examarrangements.

-9.2 Assessment
+8.2 Assessment